shenwei356/easy_qsub/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTDIR, --outdir OUTDIR
-                        out directory
+                        out directory [indir.split]
   -s SUFFIX, --suffix SUFFIX
                         common suffix (regular expression) of files/dirs
-                        indir. if not given, it will be the longest common substring of the files
+                        indir. if not given, it will be the longest common substring of the files.if no files matched in a dir, it will be ignored.
-  -m, --mv              moving files instead of creating symbolic links -f, --force           force file overwriting, i.e. deleting existed out
+  -k, --keep            keep original dir structure -m, --mv              moving files instead of creating symbolic links -f, --force           force file overwriting, i.e. deleting existed out
                         directory

 ```